Z-omo/website/_work/Clockwork-Components.md

 ## Website and Products Manager

 Clockwork Components is the UK's leading supplier of components to furniture makers, large and small.
-Clockwork Components's extensive range of established and new products required a system to manage and deliver crucial information to their customers in a fast and efficient manner.
+Clockwork Components required a system to manage data and deliver views in a fast and efficient manner for their extensive range of established and new products.

-Working with designer Steve Foote of [Tin Racer Design](https://www.tinracer.com/), we considered carefully how to optimise product data for fast delivery to handheld and desktop devices.
+Working with Steve Foote of design agency [Tin Racer Design](https://www.tinracer.com/), we considered carefully how to optimise product data and user friendly views for fast delivery to handheld and desktop devices.

 <div class="image-group">
   {% include group-image-element.html picture='Clockwork-Components-products-view.jpg' %}